alexeygumirov/pandoc-for-pdf-how-to/README.md

 In order to generate random **owner-password** you can use many methods defined on this page ["10 Ways to Generate a Random Password from the Linux Command Line"][cli-pass].

-In order to unify PC and CI pipeline scripts I use the last one, because it works in the **alpine** Docker container.
+For unification of PC and GitLab CI pipeline scripts I use the last one (see below), because it works in the **alpine** Docker container:

 ```sh
 date | md5sum | cut -d ' ' -f 1